by Laura Kathryn Rogers

 Surely some relevant moral was present.

-I never had the problems in Hollywood that I had had in Kentucky.
+I never had the problems in Hollywood that I had had in Iowa.
 People saw results here, and my results were that, at age 27, I had two Oscars, and three non-winning nominations.
 I was the highest paid actress in town.
 And I didn’t even have to sweat to get it.
 And…now, even better, for the first time in my life, I had more.
 I was in love.

 Not so with Arthur Hastings.
 I was shocked by my initial rush of attraction to him, because he seemed very much an ordinary man.
 He was hired to be my personal assistant.
 He was had the natural blonde hair that was coveted in Hollywood.
 Clear green eyes.
 But I don’t think anyone would have called him handsome.
 He seemed, as I had once believed about myself, totally ordinary.

 At first, I was annoyed by him.
 He took exceptionally good care of me, but he didn’t always say yes to me.
 I was used to, by then, being told yes, right or wrong.
-Arthur would look at me, with laughter in his eyes, and say no, then gently explain why my latest request was not in my best interests.
+Arthur would look at me, with laughter in his eyes, and say no, then gently explain why my latest demand was not in my best interests.

 Then, he would offer me an alternative, one that I would usually accept–and then find that I actually preferred most of the time.
 The times I didn’t agree, I would stand my ground, and we’d go off on a merry-go-round of infatuated stubbornness.
 But I never held his job over his head to get my way.
 I knew if I did, he would leave…and I did not want him to go.